Teradata/stacki-wiki/wiki/Shooting-Your-Foot/IP-Address-Change.md

+## Changing the frontend ip address and hostname.

 Reinstalling a frontend to change the private network is a *Stacki best practice*.
 The procedure you are now reading is a *Stacki non-best practice* and is documented to make you go away.

 You've been warned, but you persist in wanting what you want.
 You should know changing the private network on a frontend can raise the level of uncertainty about the validity of your configuration.
 If that is acceptable to you, then do the following.
 If it's not acceptable, reinstall the frontend.

+*** NOTE: This is deprecated.
+The next release of Stacki you won't be able to do this.
+Because it's dumb.***

 ## Save existing network information
 1. Dump the hostfile